Practical Applications and uses for Additive Manufacturing

 So much more is known about the human body than in the past, but the ability to create tissue and organs has always been elusive.
 This ability to artificially regenerate is something which is highly prized by medical scientists, having the potential to cure or at least overcome the ravages of, disease, illness and injury.

 There’s a long way to go before the full range of tissue can be created but there’s been successes already in the laboratory.
-Bones, cartilage, blood vessels and skin have all been successfully created with the technology of additive engineering, thanks to the ultra-fine layers used during the process, each one just a fraction of a millimeter thick.
+Bones, cartilage, blood vessels and skin have all been successfully created with the technology of additive engineering, thanks to the ultra-fine layers used during the process, each one just a fraction of a millimetre thick.

 Although the capability is now there, work still needs to be done for the process to be improved but the technology could revolutionise transplant waiting lists, with the ability to create body parts on demand.